 Agents

-- perform specific tasks or provide domain-specific knowledge
+- perform specific tasks or provide domain-specific knowledge or capabilities

 - play a crucial role in the system's ability to handle a wide range of tasks and adapt to various domains